Set up your sending domain for Adapty Mail

 | Type | CNAME |

-| Name | {token}._domainkey.{subdomain} |
+| Name | {token}._domainkey.mail.yourapp.com |

 | Value | {token}.dkim.amazonses.com |

-Mail-From — 1 MX record.
+MAIL FROM — 1 MX record.
 Handles bounces.

 | Field | Format |